Japanese colonial empire: Administration

 A shortage of Japanese administrators led to the establishment of colonial puppet states and the promotion of indigenous elites in the territories which came under Japanese control in the 1940s.
+Japan created relationships with local nationalists and local leaders, who helped Japan in administration of its occupied territories by supporting policing and military operations.
+This allowed Japanese authorities to maintain control despite having limited manpower while promoting the Greater East Asia Co-Prosperity Sphere.

 Economic development

 In Korea

 According to Atul Kohli, the David K.E.
 Bruce Professor of International Affairs and Professor of Politics and International Affairs at Princeton, "the Japanese made extensive use of state power for their own economic development and then used the same state power to pry open and transform Korea in a relatively short period of time".
 Japan was "decisive in altering both the nature of the Korean state and the relationship of this state to various social classes."
 How the Japanese centralized bureaucratic style of government was transferred to Korea; how they developed Korean human capital by a considerable expansion of education; how the Japanese invested heavily in infrastructure.
 Kohli concludes that:

 "the highly cohesive and disciplining state that the Japanese helped to construct in colonial Korea turned out to be an efficacious economic actor.
 The state utilized its bureaucratic capacities to undertake numerous economic tasks: collecting more taxes, building infrastructure, and undertaking production directly.
 More important, this highly purposive state made increasing production one of its priorities and incorporated property-owning classes into production-oriented alliances".

 This sprawling bureaucratic state continued in Korea's postcolonial era – post-World War II and after the Korean War of 1950 to 1953.
 Japan's early colonial industrialisation of Korea also made it easier for Koreans to rebuild after the Korean War, because there was no need to begin industrialisation ab initio.
 Examining Korea's policies and achievements in the 1960s and 1970s, Kohli states that during this period the country was firmly heading towards "cohesive-capitalist development, mainly by re-creating an efficacious but brutal state that intervened extensively in the economy".
 South Korean economic development was not market-driven — rather the "state intervened heavily to promote exports, using both market and non-market tools to achieve its goals".